 A quarter of a million babies are born in New York each year.
 Nearly half are born to low-income families and over 100,000 are born to first-time mothers.
 The Schuyler Center places a priority on ensuring a strong start for all children and families.
 This includes efforts to improve child and family outcomes through prenatal and postpartum supports and services for families with young children, including maternal, infant and early childhood home visiting.
 New York will benefit from investments to help all children thrive and be socially, physically, and emotionally ready for school and life.

-Testimony submitted to the Joint Fiscal Committees on the SFY 2016-17 Executive Budget Human Services Budget Hearing.
-February 9, 2016.
-Submitted by Kate Breslin, President and CEO, Schuyler Center for Analysis and Advocacy.
+Testimony submitted to the Joint Fiscal Committees on the SFY 2016-17 Executive Budget Human Services Budget Hearing, submitted by Kate Breslin, President and CEO, Schuyler Center for Analysis and Advocacy, February 9, 2016

 Other Helpful Resources:

-From the Statewide Home Visiting Workgroup: Moving Toward a Statewide Home Visiting System elements chart, September 2014
+Moving Toward a Statewide Home Visiting System elements chart from the Statewide Home Visiting Workgroup, September 2014

-Maternal and Infant Community Health Collaboratives (MICHC), a webinar presented by the Schuyler Center with representatives from the New York State Department of Health to explain the MICHC program.
+A webinar on Maternal and Infant Community Health Collaboratives (MICHC), presented by the Schuyler Center with representatives from the New York State Department of Health to explain the MICHC program.
 For additional information, also see the MICHC PowerPoint Presentation from the webinar and a list of MICHC programs by county.
 August 19, 2014

 Medicaid Financing of Early Childhood Home Visiting Programs: Options, Opportunities, and Challenges, a National Academy for State Health Policy report, June 2012